 Our pets don’t deserve the pain and discomfort urinary tract infections (UTIs) can give them.
-Peeing becomes terrible because of the pain and discomfort that comes with a UTI.
-And that’s before the vet visits, antibiotics, potty problems.
-Let’s find out more about some natural ways to support urinary tract health and prevent UTIs before they start.
+Peeing becomes painful, and that’s before the vet visits, antibiotics, and potty problems.
+Let’s find out more about some natural ways to support urinary tract health and prevent urinary tract infections in dogs and cats before they start.

-When your pets’ defenses are down, bacteria can find its way through the urethra and stay there to cause infections.
-While all of our pets are at risk, those with other existing conditions like cancer, diabetes, bladder and kidney stones, and congenital abnormalities are at higher risk.
+While any dog or cat can catch a urinary tract infection, those with existing conditions like cancer, diabetes, bladder and kidney stones, and congenital abnormalities are at higher risk.

-Unfortunately pets can’t speak to us, so we have to be alert for UTI symptoms.
+Unfortunately, pets can’t speak to us, so we have to be alert for UTI symptoms in our dogs and cats.
 Unusual potty accident?
 Don’t get mad!
 Check for a UTI.
 Some other common symptoms include:

 - Difficulty urinating

 - Strange smelling urine

 - Frequent urination but in small amounts

 The two ways to know for sure are to use a pet UTI test kit, or go to a vet.